sjbylo/aba/README.md

 make
 ```

 The following script can be used to extract the cluster config from the agent-config yaml files.
-This script can be run to check that the correct information can be extracted to create the VMs.
+This script can be run to check that the correct information can be extracted to create the VMs (if required).

 Example: